Restrictions on Convicted Felons in Texas

 First published in 2002, the resulting list covered over 165 statutes, administrative rules, and court rules, but it was only available in print.
 This revised online edition has been expanded to include over 300 restrictions, and we feature the most current text of the laws as published on Texas Legislature Online and the Secretary of State's website.
 In this online edition, we have also annotated each restriction with tags that can help users easily identify the restriction's subject matter as well any professional, occupational, or business licenses that may be affected by a felony conviction.

 Please note that we do not warrant this collection to be a comprehensive and complete listing of all restrictions on convicted felons.
 We include here only those that the library has been able to identify.
-We recommend you also consult the American Bar Association's National Inventory of the Collateral Consequences of Conviction, a searchable online database containing the results of a study aiming to collect the consequences that ex-offenders face in various U.S. jurisdictions.
+We recommend you also consult the National Inventory of the Collateral Consequences of Conviction from the Council of State Governments, a searchable online database containing the results of a study aiming to collect the consequences that ex-offenders face in various U.S. jurisdictions.
 That study was conducted by the National Institute of Justice as directed by the U.S. Congress.

 Also note that the terms felon and conviction of a felony vary by context, and we caution that restrictions may vary by the nature of the conviction.
 We have included restrictions that do not explicitly use the term felony but that include acts often classed as felonies or that may be classed as felonies under certain circumstances (e.g., enhancement).
 We also include restrictions that refer to criminal history or criminal background checks as well as restrictions that refer to acts that may be interpreted as deceptive or fraudulent even if there is no explicit mention of a felony conviction in the language of the law.
 Our aim was to be inclusive rather than exclusive.